zoltar00/Loyverse-sync/README.md

 The plugin synchronizes Categories and Items from Loyverse to Woocommerce.
 In Woocommerce only SIMPLE products are created.
 The images for the products are not synched they are a link to the images stored in Loyverse.

+Installation:
+- Import the zip file in Wordpress.
+- Configure the plugin on the settings page.